hvogeler/heatsens/README.md

 # Room temperature sensor (heatsens)

+# Disclaimer

+This is a personal fun project not meant to be used outside my own apartement.
+Anyone feel free to fork and use it on their own risk.

 # Overview

 This firmware implements a heat sensor.
 It is part of a complete floor heating system for my apartement.